Amyliamg/fetchSRE/README.md

 > **Note:** The code will continue to run.
 To stop it, manually interrupt the process with Ctrl + C.

 ## How to run other yml files?
-If you want to use different YAML files:
+To use different YAML files:

 1. Place the YAML file in the src/data folder and ensure it ends with ".yml".
 2. The YAML file should follow the YAML format rules.
 Incorrect formatting may cause failures in reading the file.
-3. Change Line 52 in main.py file with  app = Main('Your YamlFileName.yml', 15).
-Then it will be running!
+3. Change Line 52 in main.py file with `app = Main('Your YamlFileName.yml', 15)`  Then it will be running!

 ## Assumptions:
 This code makes the following assumptions to complete the tasks: